marph91/jimmy/docs/index.md

 - ✅ Cross-platform
 - ✅ Standalone (no Docker, Python or Node.js installation required)
 - ❎ No AI

-If there is an issue at download or execution, please take a look at the [step-by-step instructions](#step-by-step-instructions).

 ## Supported Apps